Embellished Steel and Heavy Metal: A Guide to the May 2023 Premier Auction

 No asterisks, no limitations.
 Seems pretty clear.

-Rock Island Auction Company’s September Premier Firearms Auction is packed with a wealth of scarce historical firearms, rarely seen prototypes, and unusual gun variants that demonstrate just how innovative our forefathers were when it came to new weapon designs.
+Rock Island Auction Company’s Premier Auctions are packed with a wealth of scarce historical firearms, rarely seen prototypes, and unusual gun variants that demonstrate just how innovative our forefathers were when it came to new weapon designs.
 So while the guns of 1776 vs today are clearly not comparable, and America’s Founders probably couldn’t envision a Colt AR-15/XM16E1 machine gun, they also wouldn’t have been surprised at the continuing evolution of firearms technology that they witnessed numerous times firsthand.

 Please login to post a comment.